CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Conclusion

 \section{Conclusion}

-We have presented the design concept of CHRONOS, a next-generation ground-based gravitational-wave detector optimized for the unexplored $0.1$--$10\,\mathrm{Hz}$ band.
+We have presented the design concept of CHRONOS, a next-generation ground-based GW detector optimized for the unexplored $0.1$--$10\,\mathrm{Hz}$ band.
 By combining a triangular Sagnac interferometer with torsion-bar test masses, CHRONOS expects to achieves the first QND measurement of angular momentum in a macroscopic system~\cite{Chen2003,Danilishin2012}.
 This speed-meter readout suppresses quantum radiation-pressure noise, enabling sub-Hz sensitivity.
-With a target sensitivity of $h \simeq1\times10^{-18}\,\mathrm{Hz^{-1/2}}$ at $f\sim1\,\mathrm{Hz}$, CHRONOS will open a new window for gravitational-wave astronomy.
-It enables detection of intermediate-mass black hole binaries~\cite{Sesana2016}, probing stochastic backgrounds from the early universe~\cite{Campeti2021Measuring, LiteBIRD:2022cnt}, and detecting prompt gravity signals from large earthquakes~\cite{Harms2015,Montagner2016,Vallee2017}.
-By bridging the gap between LISA~\cite{LISA2017} and future detectors such as Voyager and the Einstein Telescope~\cite{Voyager2020,ET2010}, CHRONOS will establish a crucial platform for multi-band gravitational-wave and multi-messenger astronomy.
+With a target sensitivity of $h \simeq5\times10^{-19}\,\mathrm{Hz^{-1/2}}$ at $f\sim2\,\mathrm{Hz}$, CHRONOS will open a new window for GW astronomy.
+It enables detection of intermediate-mass black hole binaries~\cite{Sesana2016}, probing SGWB from the early universe~\cite{Campeti2021Measuring,LiteBIRD:2022cnt}, and detecting prompt gravity signals from large earthquakes~\cite{Harms2015,Montagner2016,Vallee2017}.
+By bridging the gap between LISA~\cite{LISA2017} and future detectors such as Voyager and the Einstein Telescope~\cite{Voyager2020,ET2010}, CHRONOS will establish a crucial platform for multi-band GW and multi-messenger astronomy.